northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 Checkpointing will allow you to:

  * Create resilient workflows in the existence of faults.
- * Overcome most scheduler resource time limitations.
+ * Overcome most scheduler resource time limitations, and efficiently use the lowpriority partition.
  * Implement an early error detection approach by inspecting intermediate results.

 The Checkpointing technique